efarraro/krumit/_items/Longbow.md

 ---

 EN_name: "Long Bow"
-EN_description: "Ranged.
-Deal 4 piercing damage to target enemy in the top row"
+EN_description: "Deal 4 piercing damage to target enemy in the top row"
 EN_flavor: "Great for keeping your distance from a smelly or dangerous foe."
 tile_id: Longbow
 cost: 2